 The Board recognises its ongoing responsibility to keep under review its strategies through which it pursues its aims and objectives.
-Its strategic planning is focused mainly on lending to Christian churches and associated organisations and to remain stable as a company by way of a sustainable model with appropriate risk management.
+Its strategic planning is focused mainly on lending to Christian churches and associated organisations and ensuring that the Company's business model remains sustainable.

-In recent years the Board has undertaken a comprehensive review of the Company's structure and strategy including the development of its Strategic Business Plan (SBP), a rolling 5-Year Plan setting out the Company's immediate and medium term plans to meet its objectives.
-This takes account of the economic context in which the Company operates as a bank taking deposits and making loans with regulatory responsibilities underlying its key functions.
+The Board has adopted a Strategic Business Plan (SBP), a rolling 5-Year Plan setting out the Company's immediate and medium-term plans to meet its objectives.
+This takes account of the economic context in which the Company operates as a bank.

-In developing the SBP, the Board has placed particular emphasis on the following areas:
+In the ongoing development of the SBP, the Board has placed particular emphasis on the following areas: